Biden pressed on Hunter Biden business questions at debate, insists 'nothing was unethical’

 Biden also accused Trump of taking Russian disinformation from attorney Rudy Giuliani.

 "I have not taken a penny from any foreign source ever in my life," Biden said.
-"We learned this president paid 50 times the tax in China, has a secret bank account with China, does business in China, and in fact is talking about me taking money?
+"We learned this president ... has a secret bank account with China, does business in China, and in fact is talking about me taking money?
 I have not taken a single penny from any country whatsoever, ever, ever."
+The former vice president was referring

 Later, Biden said: "There's a reason why he's bringing up all of this malarkey.
 There's a reason for it.
 He doesn't want to talk about the substantive issues.
 It's not about his family and my family.
 It's about your family."